hashkitti001/alx-system_engineering-devops/0x19-postmortem/README.md

-It looks like you've started drafting a postmortem for a PostgreSQL setup issue, but it seems there are some sections that need editing to reflect the PostgreSQL context instead of Apache.
-Here’s a revised version tailored to your scenario:

----

 # **Postmortem: PostgreSQL Setup Issue on Docker**

 ### **Incident Date:** 23rd of July, 2024
 ### **Authors:** Iwegbu Jedidiah

+---It looks like you've started drafting a postmortem for a PostgreSQL setup issue, but it seems there are some sections that need editing to reflect the PostgreSQL context instead of Apache.
+Here’s a revised version tailored to your scenario:

 ---

 ## **Summary**